LeisureLinkElements/ll-table/README.md

 # ll-table

-An element providing a starting point for your own reusable Polymer elements.
+Extends the html table element so its content may be generated from json data.

 ## Dependencies

 Element dependencies are managed via [Bower](http://bower.io/).
 You can install that via:

     npm install -g bower